rstcologne/ESP-Home-Fairland-Heatpump/README.md

 ## ESP-Home
 1. Create a new ESPHome device in homeassistant
-2. Copy the esphome config snipped below the header.
-I left the captive_portal directive in the snippet.
+2. Copy the esphome config snippet below the header.
+I left the captive_portal directive in the snippet for reference.
 Make sure it's only there once.
-3. Fllash the board
+3. Flash the board

 ## Connecting to heatpump
 Connect everything to the header in the center of the image marked B A G +12V.
 The existing cable channels are quite handy to feed the cable out at the back of the unit.
 I have included a very simple (temporary) housing for the electronics which I clip on to one of the 50mm water pipes.